 If you’re a man looking to gain weight and get more active, there are some simple changes you can make.
 One is to introduce weight gain shakes and supplements into your daily routine.
 As part of a healthy and nutritious diet, these can be a great way to gain weight in a sustainable way.

 Before you make any big changes to your diet and lifestyle, it’s a good idea to speak to your GP or to a registered dietician.
-This is especially important for men who are classed as underweight i.e. with a BMI less than 18.5 – to find out your BMI, use our BMI chart.
+This is especially important for men who are classed as underweight i.e. with a BMI less than 18.5 – to find out your BMI, use our BMI calculator

 What men should eat to gain weight